 Magaret K. Batson

-Margaret Batson was a primitive painter.
+Margaret Batson was considered a "primitive painter," a term also referring to unacademically trained or outsider artists.
 She was born in Buffalo in 1899 and lived in Williamsville.
 She was featured in the 1970 publication, Symbols and Images: Contemporary Primitive Artists, selected by Gregg N. Blasdel.
 In her featured artist statement, she describes her approach to her primitive works:

 My primitives are the result of ‘doing what comes naturally’.
 I definitely do not set out to paint a primitive.
 Laws of perspective and rules governing shadows are stifling to me.
 Like using a computer.
 I love bright, gay, happy colors and good, strong well-balanced design.
 I could be happy painting only different versions of Adam and Eve and the Garden of Eden, because here is the whole story of civilization and a perfect chance for an artist’s innovation.

-In 1976, the Charles Rand Penney Collection of Western New York Art acquired her painting, Mark Twain’s Bar-Keep Reaches Heaven.
+In 1976, Charles Rand Penney acquired her painting, Mark Twain’s Bar-Keep Reaches Heaven for his Collection of Western New York Art.
+He donated it to the Burchfield Penney Art Center in 1991.
 Batson died in 1979.